Welcome to the Adams County Humane Society Volunteer Program

 For those who choose not to work directly with the animals, other volunteer jobs include helping in the office, tackling maintenance projects, and transporting donated food and supplies.
 We also need people interested in landscaping and lawn mowing, maintaining Collection Banks, and participating in other one-time special projects that arise during the year.

-Volunteers interested in special events and fundraising can help with a variety of annual projects, including our Vaccine/Microchip clinics (February/July), Garage sales (April/August), Dinners (October/March), Newsletters, Community events, and Pet Education.
+Volunteers interested in special events and fundraising can help with a variety of annual projects, including our Vaccine/Microchip clinics (February/July), Garage sales (May/August), Dinners (October/March), Newsletters, Community events, and Pet Education.
 Volunteers for these events can work on planning committees, seek donated items, coordinate individual events, work on the day of the event and help with setup and volunteer recruitment.

 Whether you can contribute an hour a year or an hour a day, we hope you’ll join our group of animal-loving volunteers – it’s a fun and rewarding thing to do!